Katharine Mitchel circa 1785

 Triumphing rise at the last day.

 Stitches used in the sampler are cross over one and two threads of linen, herringbone, eyelet, counted satin, turkey work, stem filling, double running and queen, all clearly outlined in the instructions.
-On 35 count linen the finished sampler will measure approximately 20" x 18-1/2" and is recommended for more advanced needle workers."
+Stitched on 35 count linen of your choice.
+Stitch count: 345 x 320.
+Finished size: 20" x 18-1/2".
+Recommended for more advanced needle workers."

 Item: SCTL-128